 TOWN TOTAL: ~$2,000

 Interesting.
 I did not expect those three numbers to come out the way they did, but that's the best estimate I can provide for my Pacific Crest Trail spending.

 Remember that the four or five months you are on the PCT are four or five months that you are (hopefully) not paying rent.
 That might be $6,000 right there!
 But you also aren't working, so I suppose it's not quite that easy.

-Someone who really wants to hike the PCT, and who buys gear second-hand, buys the cheapest foods available, and spends no money in town could probably get away with a one or two thousand dollar thru-hike?
+Someone who really wants to hike the PCT, buys gear second-hand, buys the cheapest foods available, and spends no money in town could probably get away with a one or two-thousand-dollar thru-hike?
 Totally making this up though.
 A hike could also cost tens of thousands of dollars if you really love spending money (a suite at Timberline Lodge should do it).

-Based on what I observed on-trail I would venture to guess that most people spend somewhere between $4,000 and $6,000 on a thru hike.
+Based on what I observed on the trail I would venture to guess that most people spend somewhere between $4,000 and $6,000 on a thru-hike.

 Hopefully, this explanation is borderline useful to any future thru-hikers out there.